mariobox/mariosanchez.org/content/posts/coding1123.md

 For the last two weeks I have been focusing on practice projects.
 I had been spending most of my time in online coding courses, but I noticed that I was forgetting what I learned because I didn't practice.

-I have recently completed four practice projects, encompassing Python, JavaScript and SQL.
-I am summarizing the projects below, and including a link to their [Github repositories](https://github.com/mariobox?tab=repositories):
+I have recently completed several practice projects, encompassing Python, JavaScript and SQL.
+I am summarizing the projects below, and including a link to their Github repositories:

 ## Quiz App